benjann/palettes/README.md

 Main changes:

+    18apr2022
+    - colorpalette (v 1.2.3)
+      o options chroma() and luminance() of the HCL/LCH/JMh color generator only allowed one argument instead of two; this is fixed o option -noinfo- added to syntax 1 graph options;
+      o some corrections to helpfile

     03apr2022
     - command -colorcheck- added
     - colorpalette (v 1.2.2)
       o new barwidth() graph option in syntax 2 o shift() now allows non-integer argument

     01apr2022 (colorpalette v 1.2.1)
     - help updated to cover new palettes supported by ColrSpace
     - new options drop() and shift()